LLM Fine-Tuning for Custom AI Business Solutions

 Step 6.
 Evaluate the model

-After fine-tuning, you need to check how well your model has learned the training data.
+After the fine-tuning process, you need to check how well your model has learned the training data.
 Evaluating the model's performance on the test set means seeing how accurately it can make predictions on new, unseen data.

 What is RAG and how does it work